guslipkin/Spring2021/CAP 4763 ~ Time Series/Problem Sets/Problem Set 1/Problem Set 1.md

 ## 4d
 > Compare your results from a and c and interpret any differences.
 What do the seasonal and time trend variables contribute?

-The model in 4a is accurate to the data it was given but does not make sense and has no practical application because the data is not organized in any way and does not account for the data being time series data.
+The model in 4a is accurate to the data it was given but does not make sense and has no practical application because the data is not organized in any way and does not account for the data being time series data. "<u>This is largely the same as it was for question 3.
+The difference is that since we are controlling for one year ago, the lags themselves may capture some of the seasonal difference in the first model, and that adding seasonal effects purges that, changing the results potentially at all lags.
+This, though, it just more of the same basic thing.</u>"

 ## 4e
 > Estimate two alternative models that contain month indicators and a time trend but that impose a more parsimonious lag structure for the predictor variables.
 Explain your choices.